-Ghost Town is rated PG-13 for some strong language, sexual humor and drug references.
+Why is Ghost Town rated PG-13?
+Ghost Town is rated PG-13 by the MPAA for some strong language, sexual humor and drug references.

 The use of two strong sexual expletives and a host of other profanities, sexual innuendos and crude nicknames are an unfortunate distraction from this lively story about ghosts.
 Bertram’s insular and narrow-minded view of other ethnic, cultural and religious practices are also played for humor.
 Along with the theme of an adulterous spouse, sexual content involves brief jokes about hookers, porn films and the sex trade.
 A prolonged discussion of a mummified male sexual organ and the depiction of a naked ghost (without explicit nudity) are also included.
 Violent meetings between a bus and a pedestrian take place on screen—although shocking no blood or gore is shown.
 Conversations about death and medical procedures frequent the film.
 Social drinking is portrayed, as is a brief scene of health care workers smoking.
 Following a difficult break-up, a man begs another doctor for prescription drugs to deal with his feelings.

 The philosopher Philo of Alexandria once said, “Be kind, for everyone you meet is fighting a great battle.”
 What does Bertram discover about the female client from his dental office?
 What is her “great battle”?
 How does getting a broader view of her life change his feelings about her actions?

 What kinds of closure were the characters, both living and dead, in this film seeking?
 How can unresolved issues affect a person?
 What is Gwen’s unanswered question?

 Bertram believes that a person lives alone, stays alone, and dies alone.
 Is loneliness sometimes a choice?
 How can a person overcome feelings of isolation?